mcpython4-coding/Documentation/mcpython/client/gui/ContainerRenderer.md

     Mod loader inspired by "Minecraft Forge" (https://github.com/MinecraftForge/MinecraftForge) and similar This project is not official by mojang and does not relate to it.

+    @onlyInClient() class AbstractContainerRenderer extends ABC

+        Base class for a rendering adapter for an AbstractContainer Create only on CLIENT!
+We do not guarantee the existence of pyglet on servers in the future!

+        function __init__(self)

+            variable self.container

+            variable self.bg_sprite: typing.Optional[pyglet.sprite.Sprite]

+            variable self.bg_anchor

+            variable self.window_anchor

+            variable self.position

+            variable self.bg_image_pos

+            variable self.custom_name_label

+            variable self.custom_name_label.anchor_y

+            variable self.slot_rendering_information

+        function create_slot_rendering_information(self)

+        function get_position(self)

+                variable x

+                variable y

+        function bind_container(self, container: AbstractContainer)

+            Invoked when a new container should be bound to this renderer When multiple containers use the same renderer, this may get invoked more than one time

+        function draw(self)

+                variable self.bg_sprite.position

     class ContainerRenderer extends IBufferSerializeAble,  ABC